 When your girlfriends check out men on the streets, you will find them looking at other girls.
 Also, sometimes different experiences might make you feel – ‘am I really a lesbian?’

 It is common to have adults advise you – ‘you are too young to think of these matters.’
 But, in reality, you are not.
-While many find out their sexual orientation while some women take a long time.
+While many find out their sexual orientation, some women take a long time.
 It depends and varies from person to person.
-Some women often stay in relationships with both men and women and later decide to be lesbian than straight.
+Some women often stay in relationships with both men and women and later decide to be lesbian rather than straight.

 Human sexuality may take time to develop, and it is normal.
-Lesbian teens are often in confusion about their sexuality.
-If this is also happening to you, don’t worry, it will be alright and you.
+Lesbian teens are often confused about their sexuality.
+If this is also happening to you, don’t worry; it will be alright and you.
 It is ok to be unsure so early.
 You will figure it out.

 Read Also: Crossdressing Teen: How To Accept If Your Teenager Starts Crossdressing